EduardV777/Softuni-Exercises/README.md

 # Softuni-Python-Exercises
-My name is Eduard Velkov, welcome to my repository!
-Here I am putting codes I've been doing during my exercises at SoftUni.
+My name is Eduard Velkov, I am a studying software engineering at SoftUni, specializing in full-stack python development.
+Welcome to my repository!
+Here I am putting codes I've been doing during my exercises and exams at SoftUni.
 All languages I've practiced at SoftUni are included.
 <table>
   <tr><td colspan="5">
     <h5 align="center">Acquired Certificates at SoftUni:</h5>